corinbz/minishell/README.md

 https://m4nnb3ll.medium.com/minishell-building-a-mini-bash-a-42-project-b55a10598218

 TO FIX AFTER EVAL:
--not trimmming the content inside double quotes "";
+- not trimmming the content inside double quotes "";
--signals functions -extra testing;
+- signals functions -extra testing;
--export with no parameters;
+- export with no parameters;
--all the errors should go to STDERR;
+- all the errors should go to STDERR;
+- do not display the ?= parameter inside ft_env;

 # Allowed functions